MerginMaps/docs/src/gis/supported_formats.md

 ## Full list of supported GDAL drivers

 <MobileAppName /> is based on the <GitHubRepo id="lutraconsulting/input-sdk" /> with custom GDAL build.
-The currrently supported formats are
+The currently supported formats are

 ```
    gdalinfo --formats